christopherlindberg1/MSSQLDataAccessDemo/README.md

 The **DataLibrary** project is a class library that connects to the database as well as provide data access classes to the client apps so they can interact with the database.

+Dapper is the ORM that is used to handle queries.